How the Data Kinetics consumer Insights engine weights & combines multiple sources

 Survey data has scale, but the answers are skewed by the necessity to use consumers who have the inclination and time to fill out surveys.
 The act of payment also encourages panels to give answers – even if they don’t have an opinion - and again they know they are being judged - and nothing changes behaviour more than the knowledge we are being judged by our peers.

 When it comes to understanding trends, social media and social listening are a good source to understand the direction of travel, but you have to understand that whilst the loudest voices on social media are important and tend to define the general public perception of a product of service, they are still only one persons opinion.
-In other words one person saying the same thing 100 times to thousands of people, is still only one persons opinion, most social listening systems are not built to take this into account, Data Kinetics does.
-Here are the strengths - as we see them - of different sources.
+In other words one person saying the same thing 100 times to thousands of people, is still only one persons opinion, most social listening systems are not built to take this into account, Here are the strengths - as we see them - of different sources.

 And here are the weaknesses.